Ankitasareen/Abridger/README.md

 * Activate conda environment in cmd

 To run the interactive UI for data visualisation deployed in streamlit,
-* streamlit run app_summarize.py in conda envt.
+* streamlit run app_summarize.py in conda env.